cloudnativetrainings/container-fundamentals/15_logs/README.md

 >This sets the log-driver to `json-file` which is the default.
 Furthermore, you can define log file rotation by setting the log-opts properties `max-size` and `max-file` .

+> TODO not sure if that works... the logs did not show any diff. probably the docker service has to be restarted on the host afterwards

 ## Run a container with a specific log-driver

 > First, make sure syslog-ng is running: